 The link buildings have been designed and constructed to complement the 1920s architecture whilst providing a visual break to the elevation.

-In each of the phases, single storey slate mansard roof extensions have been added over the existing roof of each mansion block to create additional properties.
+Roof top extensions in each of the phases, single storey slate mansard roof extensions have been added over the existing roof of each mansion block to create additional properties.
 Each extension is constructed as an independent steel frame, infilled with timber and supported on concrete plinths over load bearing walls below the existing roof level.

 Pedestrian and vehicle movements have been enhanced throughout the scheme.
 New pedestrian routes to improve access have been formed through arches in the link buildings, whilst the introduction of a one way system for vehicles has created a safe route around Lisgar Terrace, with a new exit route formed through a prominent two storey archway in one of the new link buildings.